SDU as a sustainable university

 At SDU, we also work on promoting a sustainable development in the operation of the university.
 The ambition is to operate and manage SDU as an organisation, workplace and place of study in accordance with the UN’s SDGs.
 The idea is to make SDU greener, healthier and more diverse.
 You can read more about some of the initiatives involved in this work.

-Better waste sorting
+Better waste and resource management

 Technical Services currently manage 32 waste fractions “behind the scenes” at SDU, which is not necessarily noticed by employees, students and guests at SDU.

 This takes place when Technical Services manages waste from SDU’s canteens that sort food waste; buildings that sort various building materials and SDU IT, which collects and sorts IT scrap, cables, etc.

 As of 2020, employees, students and guests will find that from now on, all waste will be sorted into four fractions by the users themselves:

 - glass and metal and

 Bio and catering waste will be used for biogas, residual waste for incineration and glass, metal, paper and cardboard will be recycled.
 In the long term, a fifth fraction in the form of plastic will be added.

 SDU will make a difference and help secure a sustainable transformation of the entire university through our procurement.
 We must consume wisely.

 This means minimal, circular and sustainable.
 SDU will thus take active social responsibility through the demands we place on our suppliers.
 The prevailing requirements for compliance with international fundamental rights regarding human and labour rights, environment and production methods etc.

 By placing demands on our suppliers, we as a university can positively contribute to the UN’s 17 SDGs and the Danish Climate Change Act (klimalov), both in Denmark and in the countries where goods procured are produced.